mike99mac/zlma/README.md

 This code has been installed on Debian and RHEL bases Linuxes.
 When there are differences, separate steps are given for each.

-To install mariacmdb, perform the following steps.
+To install zlma, perform the following steps.

 - Login as a non-root user with sudo privileges.
 Add the group which will be running apache to that user.